 It is a 1935 silent Chinese movie produced by the United Photoplay Service.
 The movie stars Ruan Lingyu and was directed by Cai Chusheng.
 This movie has turned into by far one of Ruan Lingyu’s most recognized works.
 Her suicide on International Women’s Day (March 8, 1935) accentuated the questionable position of the new women and also made this movie a classic in contemporary China.

-The plot of the movie chronicles the work of China’s leftist revolutionaries, and has not avoided the Kuomintang’s movie censorship, along with its severe punishment for movies dealing with fear motifs, gods, spirits, or “superstitious notions.
-With the interest of maintain his production, and also in order to prevent censorship laws in China at the time, director Ma-Xu Weibang met with “Yiyong jun jinxing gu” (March of the Volunteers) author Tian Han numerous times during the writing the script.
+The plot of the movie chronicles the work of China’s leftist revolutionaries and has not avoided the Kuomintang’s movie censorship, along with its severe punishment for movies dealing with fear motifs, gods, spirits, or “superstitious notions.
+With the interest of maintaining his production, and also to preventing censorship laws in China at the time, director Ma-Xu Weibang met with “Yiyong jun jinxing gu” (march of the volunteers) author Tian Han numerous times while writing the script.
 Both made sure that the project was accepted under censorship.
 Writer Yiman Wang suggests that Song at Midnight not only indirectly tells the leftist nationalist faith, but also mentions the tension of war and the anxieties of the Chinese in the late 30.
 According to Wang, the ghost in the movie was associated with the terrible past of Shanghai and Hong Kong, which were under colonial rule.

 Crossroads (1937)

-It’s a comedy movie Chinese 1937 directed by Shen Xiling, starring Bai Yang and Zhao Dan.
+it’s a comedy movie Chinese 1937 directed by Shen Xiling, starring Bai Yang and Zhao Dan.
 The movie shows the growing fashion of Chinese movies in the mid-1930s to integrate both covert and overt references to the war with Japan.
 The story takes place in the Great Depression of the 1930s.
-Produced by Mingxing movie Company, the movie also represented a development by Mingxing in the leftist movie market which had been effectively controlled by its competitor Lianhua movie Company.
-A sequel was released in 2001, despite the half-century time gap, called New Crossroads.
+Produced by Mingxing movie Company, the movie also represented a development by Mingxing in the leftist movie market which had been effectively controlled by its competitor Lianhua Movie Company.
+A sequel was released in 2001, despite the half-century time gap, called the new Crossroads.

 Crossroads begins at a dock in Shanghai, where college graduate Xu is considering suicide as he cannot find a job.
 His friend Zhao (Zhao Dan) takes him back to their rented apartment.
 We discover that the friends are all unemployed.
 Zhao dissuades Xu from suicidal thoughts, asking him to concentrate instead on his work as a translator.
 Xu informs Zhao that she has decided to raise money to visit her mother in the countryside.
 Tang’s friends throw his birthday party with a fourth friend, Liu.